PdxCodeGuild/20180116-FullStack-Day/1 Python/docs/15 - Classes.md

 print(p1.__x) # AttributeError: 'PointPriv' object has no attribute '__x'
 ```

 Note that these variables are still accessible, and are merely re-named when the code is run.
+Thus it is not an obligation not to access it, only a very strong recommendation.

 ```python
 print(p1.__dict__) # {'_PointPriv__x': 5, '_PointPriv__y': 2}